Niagara Queen II

-The Niagara Queen II is a small icebreaker that Ontario Power Generation uses to keep the inlet ports open at their plant on the Niagara River at Niagara Falls.
+Niagara Queen II is a small icebreaker that Ontario Power Generation uses to keep the inlet ports open at their plant on the Niagara River at Niagara Falls.

 Niagara Queen II is a shallow draft river vessel designed by OPG and STX Marine.
 She replaced the Niagara Queen, a modified tugboat icebreaker operated by Ontario Hydro and now with OPG.